Leading a project: a few tips for smoother execution and higher team adoption

 • Once you allow people to have an open communication, you have to be open for feedback and take it.
 It doesn’t mean you must change, and it doesn’t mean you have to accept people being rude to you, but you still need to hear proper feedback, accept it and understand what it means to people.
 If you don’t accept feedback, you lose the trust and deny open communication principles.

-• If there’s an issue in the team dynamics (some people not acting as team players, someone refusing decisions made…), you have to try to solve it, try different ways if needed.
+• If there’s an issue in the team dynamics (some people not acting as team players, someone refusing decisions…), you have to try to solve it, try different ways if needed.
 However, if it still doesn’t work after several true attempts to solve it, you have to accept it just can’t work.
 It might happen, and it’s not a project management issue, sometimes the team composition is just not right, or people don’t belong in this kind of project.
 If they don’t have the will to make it succeed and stay focus on their personal interests or convictions more than on their mission, it’s not for you to change it.

 • Creating and maintaining good relationships plays a role in the motivation of the team members to work towards the common goal.

-• RACI matrix to define roles and responsibilities (who does what, who’s inform of what, who’s in the loop of what, who’s validating what) gives clarity about responsibility boundaries in a formal, official way.
+• RACI matrix to define roles and responsibilities (who does what, who’s informed of what, who’s in the loop of what, who’s validating what) gives clarity about responsibility boundaries in a formal, official way.

 • When experiencing resistance to change, insist on the fact that you need everyone to make it happen.
 Resistance to change often translates a fear to be left behind or to become useless.